Fake! Does it matter?

 - You may suspect that you’re psychic, but you’re not sure.

-- Or, a movie or TV show may have scared you, and you want to know if that kind of phenomena is real.
+- Or, a movie or TV show scared you, and you want to know if that kind of phenomena is real.

 If that’s what draws you to paranormal research, get involved with a good research group, or start one yourself.

-Some TV shows*, dinner and stage presentations, and even some events lean towards “entertainment.”
-In other words, they may be faking some or all of what’s presented.
+Some TV shows*, stage presentations, and events lean towards “entertainment.”
+In other words, they may be faking some or all of what you see.

 Unfortunately, people who want to believe in an afterlife can be among the most gullible.

-If you’re looking for answers to spiritual questions, there are two important things to keep in mind:
+If you’re looking for answers to spiritual questions, keep these two points in mind:

 1. You may never find absolute proof of an afterlife or ghosts.
-And, what’s clear evidence for one person may seem ridiculous to someone else.
-Only you can decide if you’ve found answers to your questions.
+“Clear evidence” for one person may seem ridiculous to someone else.
+Only you can decide if you’ve found answers you seek.

-2. You may be among the most vulnerable people, in a field where some are looking for money, popularity, and power.
-My advice: Become a skeptic.
+2. Many seekers are vulnerable.
+Become a skeptic.
 Don’t confuse performers with genuine researchers.
 Learn to tell them apart.

-After you find an answer to your spiritual question — or decide that there is no answer — you may lose interest in paranormal studies.
-That’s fine.
-Or, your interests may change so you actually increase your scientific or psychic studies in this field.
-Your help is encouraged!
+After you find an answer to your questions – or decide that there is no answer – you may lose interest in paranormal studies.

 It’s okay to walk away from ghost hunting if (and when) it stops being interesting.
 Don’t keep watching TV shows, paying for events, or going on investigations if they’re disappointing you.

 Sometimes, people join a friend (or friends) at a ghost tour or a ghost investigation.
-Reality takes them by surprise, and soon they’re involved in paranormal research, too.
+Soon, they’re involved in paranormal research, too.

 Or, they go to an entertainment-style event, find it intriguing, and become a fan.